0xSimbo/gca-crm-backend/src/routers/fractions-router/README.md

 This document describes the unauthenticated routes exposed by `fractionsRouter.ts`.
 Each section covers the request details and the response payload returned by the endpoint.

+## Recent Improvements

+### Week Range Calculation Fix

+- Changed from `getProtocolWeek() - 1` to `getProtocolWeek() - 2`
+- Ensures only fully completed weeks with available reward data are included
+- Fixes issue where wallets with rewards in previous weeks showed 0 if current week had no rewards yet

+### New Endpoints

+- **`/wallets/activity`**: List all wallets with their delegation amounts and rewards earned
+- **`/farms/activity`**: List all farms with total rewards distributed and participant counts
+- Both endpoints support filtering by type (delegator/miner/both), custom sorting, and limiting results

+### Enhanced Data

+- `/rewards-breakdown` now includes:
+  - `delegatedAfterWeekRange`: Shows delegations made after the week range (not yet earning rewards)
+  - `totals`: Only includes amounts within the week range (actually earning rewards)
+  - Per-farm breakdown of inflation vs protocol deposit rewards
+- All endpoints now use updated Control API paths (`/farms/by-wallet/...` and `/farms/rewards-history/batch`)

 ## Performance & Data Sources

 The router uses optimized data fetching strategies:

-- **Control API Integration**: Uses batch endpoints (`/wallets/farm-rewards-history/batch`) to fetch rewards for multiple wallets efficiently (100 wallets per request).
+- **Control API Integration**: Uses batch endpoints (`/farms/by-wallet/farm-rewards-history/batch`) to fetch rewards for multiple wallets efficiently (500 wallets per request).
 - **Database Batching**: Batch queries for wallet purchases across multiple wallets to minimize DB round-trips.
 - **Caching**: GLW spot price is cached for 30 seconds to avoid redundant blockchain calls.
 - **Accurate Reward Splits**: Uses Control API's pre-calculated splits between launchpad and mining-center positions, accounting for changes over time.